The Red Threads

 Veo una creación limpia y muy armónica.
 Un gesto abstracto inteligente.
 Es preciosa obra, para dejar huella.

-Un buen saludo y felicitación.
+Un buen saludo y felicitación.-

 Muchas gracias.